 Death is separation from God’s life –

-These two groups to whom Paul is referring, Jews and gentiles, God has become
+These two groups to whom Paul is referring, Jews and gentiles, God made one in

 created the Jew through Abraham merely by speaking to him, and he left his